Communist Party of Nepal (Maoist Centre): Links with fraternal parties

 The CPN (Maoist) is a participating organization of the Revolutionary Internationalist Movement (RIM), a global association of revolutionary communist parties.
-In July 2001, 10 regional Maoist groups formed the Coordination Committee of Maoist Parties and Organization of South Asia (CCOMPOSA), in which the Nepalese Maoists, PWG, MCC, Purbo Banglar Sarbahara Party (Bangladesh), Communist Party of Ceylon (Sri Lanka) and other Indian communist parties became members.
-The appearance of graffiti in remote villages in Naxalite-strongholds, in Rayakal and Mallapur mandals (administrative unit) of Karimnagar district in Andhra Pradesh, hailing CCOMPOSA points the spread of the idea of a common front of revolutionary communist groups in South Asia.
+In July 2001, ten regional Maoist groups formed the Coordination Committee of Maoist Parties and Organisations of South Asia (CCOMPOSA), in which the Nepalese Maoists, PWG, MCC, Purbo Banglar Sarbahara Party (Bangladesh), Communist Party of Ceylon (Sri Lanka) and other Indian communist parties became members.
+The appearance of graffiti in remote villages in Naxalite strongholds, in Rayakal and Mallapur mandals (administrative unit) of Karimnagar district in Andhra Pradesh, hailing CCOMPOSA points the spread of the idea of a common front of revolutionary communist groups in South Asia.
 Moreover, the Central Committee of the Maoists, in late-January 2002, passed a resolution stating that it would work together with the PWG and the MCC in fighting the ban imposed on the latter two organisations in India, under the Prevention of Terrorism Act, 2002.
 A year earlier, in 2001, the Maoists had sent a senior leader named Gaurav as a fraternal delegate to attend the 9th Congress of the PWG.
-Reports indicate that the Maoists and the PWG have also formed the Indo-Nepal Border Region Committee to coordinate their activities in North Bihar and along the India-Nepal border.
+Reports indicate that the Maoists and the PWG have also formed the Indo–Nepal Border Region Committee to coordinate their activities in North Bihar and along the India–Nepal border.

 During the civil war, the Maoists also gathered a lot of support from organizations in South Asia, which was very important in carrying out the struggle with certain pace.
 Having visited several districts in India, Maoist chairman Prachanda studied the challenges of launching an armed struggle.
 Chairman Prachanda drafted war policies and tactics staying in India.
-Chairman Prachanda says, “First and foremost, there was the RIM Committee.
+Chairman Prachanda says, "First and foremost, there was the RIM Committee.
 There were important ideological and political exchanges.
-From the RIM committee we got the experience of the Communist Party of Peru, the two line struggle there, and also the experience in Turkey, the experience in Iran and the experience in the Philippines.”
+From the RIM committee we got the experience of the Communist Party of Peru, the two line struggle there, and also the experience in Turkey, the experience in Iran and the experience in the Philippines."
 The CPN Maoist also participated in a South Asian Conference where they held discussions with the civil war group and Maoist communist Centre groups.
 The party believes in achieving a lot from this meet about conducting a civil war.

 Having realized the necessity of spreading the party's message to the world, the party came up with a decision to host a website which was to spread the knowledge about Nepalese revolution.
 Thus, www.cpnm.org was hosted with the help of some of the fraternal Maoist organization in Europe.
 The CPN Maoist currently after the jump into the "mainstream" politics played an initiative role in introducing a Maoist Communist Party in Bhutan as well.
 The new party in Bhutan is said to have greatly inspired from the Nepalese Civil War and want to have a same practice there.